HouseOfCode0/Image-Processing/README.md

 # Detecting Cell Nuclei in Confocal Microscope Images -  Coursework

+> **Note**
+> The code has been shortened and the report has been removed to prevent plagiarism.
+> Only key methods and their results are shown here.

 | Nuclei 1 | Nuclei 2 | Nuclei 3 |
 |----------------|---------|-----------|
 | ![Nuclei 1](imgs/StackNinja1.png) | ![Nuclei 3](imgs/StackNinja2.png) | ![Nuclei 13](imgs/StackNinja3.png) |